atomic-penguin/chef-fat-installer/README.md

 * Uses rvm, see http://rvm.beginrescueend.com

-* Compiles Ruby 1.9.2-p180 on the fly
+* Compiles Ruby 1.9.2 on the fly
   - Installs chef-client and gems in a self-contained directory (/opt/chef)

 * Follows the most recent stable version of chef-client by default
-  - You should be able to override the default install by providing a version like so:
-    ./chef-jit-installer.run -- 0.10.4

 * Deprecating pre-compiled FAT installer in favor of a compile just-in-time installation
   - It only takes 3 to 5 minutes for the installer to run on my laptop.
 So its